This is my review of the Plaza Premium departure lounge in London Heathrow Terminal 4.

 In terms of food, you certainly won’t go hungry.
 They were still serving a hot breakfast when I arrived:

 which eventually switched over into lunch (I left before the hot lunch items came out):

 What is interesting is the bar.
 Terminal 4 is home to many of the Middle Eastern airlines – not just Qatar and Etihad but also Gulf Air and Saudia.
 Possibly for this reason – or perhaps just for design reasons – the bar is in a totally different area.

 You need to leave the main lounge, walk through the reception area, and into another space on the other side.
 It was closed when I was there.

 All in all, I was impressed by this facility.
-Rather like No 1 Traveller, Plaza Premium know what it takes to run a good third party lounge.
-You don’t get the same number of bells and whistle as No 1 Traveller (no cinema, no kids room, no library) but what you do get is perfectly executed.
+Rather like No 1 Lounges, Plaza Premium knows what it takes to run a good third party lounge.
+You don’t get the same number of bells and whistle as No 1 Lounges (no cinema, no kids room, no library) but what you do get is perfectly executed.